openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/achieving-no-downtime-versioned-service-updates.md

 ---

 # Achieving No Downtime Through Versioned Service Updates

 > By: Buck Hodges

 With on-premises software like Team Foundation Server (TFS), it often means taking the server offline for updates and upgrades.
-Visual Studio Team Services (VSTS) and TFS share the same code-base, so operating like TFS would mean downtime.
+Azure DevOps and TFS share the same code-base, so operating like TFS would mean downtime.
 Downtime is a complete nonstarter for global 24×7 service.
-VSTS is a critical dependency for our customers.
+Azure DevOps is a critical dependency for our customers.
 They count on it in order to ship their own software.
 There’s never a good time for everybody.
-So how did we decide to handle upgrades for VSTS?
+So how did we decide to handle upgrades for Azure DevOps?

 > [!VIDEO https://www.youtube.com/embed/wTYoW41U2n8]